Have you considered enhancing your lips with dermal fillers?

 What is the difference between a cannula and a needle?

 Ten to fifteen years ago, injecting dermal filler with sharp-tipped needles was fashionable.
-The needles’ inability to discern what they are traveling through will penetrate any subcutaneous tissue or skin.
+The needles’ inability to discern what they travel through will penetrate any subcutaneous tissue or skin.
 When many injection locations are used, this might increase the frequency of bruising and swelling, necessitating time off work for certain persons.
 The cannula’s blunt tip glides easily through subcutaneous layers, “which means that any fibrous attachments that seem difficult to get through may be avoided.
 A new channel may then be identified for injecting lengthy threads of dermal filler.”
-View our before and after cannula lip filler photographs here.
+View ours before and after cannula lip filler photographs here.

 The advantages of lip augmentation with a cannula

 There are several advantages to employing a blunt-tipped cannula for lip augmentation, including the following:

 - Reduced danger of bleeding and bruising: A blunt cannula can push them aside while sharp needles may puncture under the skin’s veins and arteries.

 - Less pain: Multiple injections with sharp needles around the lips may be unpleasant and painful.
 While inserting a blunt cannula under the skin may feel like ‘pushing,’ it is seldom difficult or painful.